 Confidential Shredding Program

-For more information about the Records Center Shredding Program or to enter into an MOU to begin the confidential destruction of agency records, please contact:
+For more information about the Records Center Shredding Program, contact:

 Electronic Media Destruction

-Please note that the destruction of hard drives is managed by the Indiana Office of Technology (IOT).
-When destroying hard drives, please follow IOT's PC Removal Policy (12-02).
+Please note that the destruction of State-owned computer hardware undergoing PC Refresh is managed by the Indiana Office of Technology (IOT) and is subject to IOT's PC Removal Policy (12-02).
+IARA does not accept these materials.

 For more information about IARA's Electronic Media Destruction Program, please contact: